 The Society for the Study of Medieval Languages and Literature has awarded the Medium Ævum Essay Prize since 2008.
 The competition is run annually, with postgraduates and those recently graduated with a higher degree invited to submit an essay on a topic that falls within the range of the interests of Medium Ævum in the medieval period (loosely defined as the fifth to the fifteenth century, in the Western calendar).

 The annual deadline for submissions for the Essay Prize is 12 noon on the first Monday of December of the preceding year.
+For the 2025 Essay Prize, the deadline is 12:00 midday (GMT), Monday 2nd of December, 2024.
 The rules of the competition, and an online entry form, are available under the links Essay Prize Rules and Submit an Entry, under the Essay Prize tab in the main menu bar of the Society website.
 Any queries can be directed to the Executive Officer of the Society.

 2023